peterropac/Aegolius/README.md

 ## Citing

-I kindly request that you cite the archived repository on Zenodo in any published work for which you used SPOMSO.
+I kindly request that you cite the latest archived repository of Aegolius (SPOMSO) on Zenodo in any published work for which you used SPOMSO.

 [![DOI](https://zenodo.org/badge/655622891.svg)](https://zenodo.org/badge/latestdoi/655622891)

 ## Documentation